txm676/sars/README.md

 The package has an associated vignette that provides examples of how to use the package.

 A website for the package can be found here: <https://txm676.github.io/sars/>

+Version 1.1.1 of the package has been archived on the Zenodo research data repository (DOI: 10.5281/zenodo.2573067).

 Table of Contents
 -----------------